 Made up of just three villas, Aldea Canzul lets you experience Tulum on your own terms – without sacrificing the stellar service you’d expect from a larger hotel.
 Nestled between rustling palms on Tulum’s sugar-white beach, each villa is a showcase of Mexican artistry, filled with hand-carved furniture, woven lamps and rustic artwork, all of it made by artisans on the Yucatán peninsula.
-Eye-candy aside, they’re also peaceful, private and kitted out with everything a family could need: spacious living areas, full-sized kitchens and sun decks with barbecues.
+Eye-candy aside, they’re also kitted out with everything a family could need: spacious living areas, full-sized kitchens and sun decks with barbecues.
 You needn't lift a finger, however, thanks to the on-site concierge team, who can arrange everything from private chefs to dives in underwater caverns.

 Get this when you book through us: